Pole Barn Cost Estimator

 Customization

-If you want your pole barn kit to have custom features such as a loft, additional windows, or an overhead door, the cost of the project will increase accordingly.
+If you want your pole barn kit to have custom features such as a loft, additional windows, or an overhead door, the Pole Barn Cost Estimator of the project will increase accordingly.
 The more customization you choose, the higher the final per square foot cost will be.

 Building Permits and Fees